Showing posts with label Historical Fiction. Show all posts

 Description:

-In the 1840s, the Scottish Clearances was a relentless movement by Scot landowners to remove poor tenants from their properties in order to turn the land into sheep production.
-John Ferguson, an impoverished minister, agrees to take on the job of removing the last man from an isolated island off the northern coast of Scotland.
-John takes on this work in order to raise money for his struggling church.
+In the 1840s, the Scottish Clearances was a relentless movement by Scot landowners to remove poor tenants from their properties in order to turn the land into cheaper and more profitable sheep production.
+In Clear by Carys DaviesJohn Ferguson, an impoverished minister, agrees to take on the job of removing the last man from an isolated island off the northern coast of Scotland.
+John only takes on this work out of desperation to raise money for his struggling church.

-Of course, John is told the man will be set up in a better location, so should readily agree to leave his barren, wind-swept isolation for a better life.
+Of course, John is told by the landowner that the man to be removed will be set up in a better location, so should readily agree to leave his barren, wind-swept isolation for a better life.
 What could go wrong?
+In this intriguing historical novel, we soon find out.

 Ivar lives by scraping out a small garden and raising a few wild sheep, trading wool for his rent although due to the isolation of the island, the owner has not bothered to collect payment for decades.
 Tragedies in his family have left him to survive on the island alone.

-Before the arrival of John Ferguson [Ivarthought] he'd never really thought of the things he saw or heard or touched or felt as words....It was strange to think of a fine sea mist, say, or the cold north-easterly wind that came in spring and damaged the corn ...
+Before the arrival of John Ferguson [Ivar thought] he'd never really thought of the things he saw or heard or touched or felt as words....It was strange to think of a fine sea mist, say, or the cold north-easterly wind that came in spring and damaged the corn ...
 It was as if he'd never fully understood his solitude until now -- as if, with the arrival of John Ferguson, he had been turned into something he'd never been or hadn't been for a long time...

 I loved this book.
 It is calming, exciting, intelligent, human, and challenging in its very quiet way.
 There is even an appendix with entries from an actual 1908 dictionary of the Norn language used in the Shetlands of Ivar.
-Davies notes that the last native-speaker of Norn had died in 1850, just after the time period of this novel.
+(Author Davies notes that the last native-speaker of Norn had died in 1850, just after the time period of this novel.)

 Happy reading.